MLHale/CYBR8470/modules/building-a-server/README.md

 ### Step 6: Press the button
 Ok, so you now have a loose familiarity with the skeleton `backend` code that was provided to you.
 Lets build some more upon it.

+Go ahead and click login (on the left hand side menu).
+Authenticate with the username/password we made earlier (admin/admin1234).
 When you login, you should see a green button that says **turn IFTTT on** when visiting `localhost`.
 Time to push it!